 Another example of animal dishonesty is the Cuckoo Bird.
 They are brood parasites.
 They find another bird’s nest, full of eggs and lays its own egg in it.
 So that when the nests owner returns it hatches its own eggs and the cuckoo’s egg.
-When the Cuckoo egg hatches, the bird is usually significantly larger and taking up all of the resources from the other baby birds, who are where they are supposed to be.
+When the Cuckoo egg hatches, the bird is usually significantly larger and taking up all of the resources from the other baby birds, who actually belong in the nest.

-There are other bird species, where the female will accept a slew of gifts, during mating season, from male birds that she knows she won’t give a shot, too.
+There are other bird species, where the female will accept a slew of gifts, during mating season, from male birds that she already knows, has absolutely no chance.
 But why not get free food from everyone and mate with the only stud bird flying around.

 And prey animals will alert other prey animals to the activity of predators, infringing on another common rule of life, which is to mind one’s own business.

 The point that I am finally coming around to is that unfortunately dishonesty and deception is just par for the course for us Earthlings, but fighting against that, is the one thing that makes humans stand out from the rest of the animal kingdom.
 It doesn’t make us better, but it does put us in a place where it does not have to be a dog eat dog world.

 Follow the golden rule!
 (Do unto others, as you would have them do unto you; for those of you who don’t know it.

 Be honest.
 Be accountable.
 Set the example for those around you and may your nest be filled with all of your own eggs in return.